 Human Resources bringing up the rear in digitization

 Company digitization processes are also in the hands of the HR department, since their employees are significantly involved in looking for new talent and organizing, promoting and training employees.
 Thus, the work of HR staffers begins with recruiting and is far from over once specialized training is on the agenda.
-But whilst other departments are already embedded in global supply chains and looking at augmented reality or Internet of things, are many HR department still busy, managing their operational workload.
+But whilst other departments are already embedded in global supply chains and looking at augmented reality or Internet of things, are many HR departments still busy, managing their operational workload.

 This is the sore point.
 HR is forgotten during digitization and is not equipped with the necessary tools.
 But a personnel department which is stuck in the processes of the past cannot sufficiently ensure that the company and current employees are ready for digitization.
 This is particularly true in the acquisition and integration of new employees.
-That is the conclusion of a study by the EBS Business School in cooperation with the digital association Bitkom.
+That is the conclusion of a study by the EBS Business School.
 In a survey of 100 personnel specialists from a variety of industries, most indicated that the digitization of the human resources department is not an independent project in their company.
 The paradox is that the lack of ability to change is probably due to understaffed departments.
 HR employees simply have too much to do to also be able to deal with new processes and tools.
 Therefore, the impetus must come from above.
 After all, 90% of those surveyed are of the opinion that the digital work environment is not compatible with the existing structures in their company.
 Hierarchical thinking and clinging to familiar structures result in digital processes not being implemented.
 As always, the digital transformation of HR is also a cultural change.